 Big Sur has beautiful weather year-round with a short wet season between November and February.
 Temperatures generally average between 50-70 for the year.
 Winter rainstorms do happen and this is usually the only time of year where weather can interfere with plans because mudslides can occur during heavy rainfalls.
 The best time to plan a visit is in the summer, but any time between March and October will make for pleasant weather.
 Wildfires–although uncommon–do occur as well.
 Be sure to check on the status of area fires as well before heading up Highway 1.

 Poison Oak is common along hiking trails and in the mountains of Big Sur.
-The leaves are grouped in threes–like poison ivy–and can have a shine to them as well as a reddish tint.
+The leaves are grouped in threes and have a shine to them as well as a reddish tint.
 It’s easy to brush up against it and not realize until a week later when your skin breaks out in a rash that is insanely itchy and won’t go away.

 Your best defense is to wear long sleeves and long pants and then have clothes to change into once you get back to your vehicle.
-If you do encounter the plant, much of the reactive substance can be removed by immediate washing with cool water and soap.
+Much of the reactive substance can be removed by immediate washing it off with cool water and soap otherwise.

 Keep your dog on a leash!